A one-eyed man and a rainstorm interfere with a girl’s unwanted evening.

 Emma forced herself to breathe.
 She sat rubbing the steering wheel, willing her hands to stop shaking.
 Rain pummeled her car, providing enough background noise to drown out her most panicked thoughts.
 She took a deep breath, grabbed her purse, and darted inside.

 Oh, she thought as she stepped through the doors.
 How lovely.
 It was dark, but not a scary, tattoo-parlor dark.
 It was a warm, luxurious dark, with rich, mahogany tones and smooth, ebony polishes.

 “May I help you, ma’am?”

-Emma glanced up and tried to take in the elegant black reception desk and the tall, brown-eyed maître d’ all at once.
+Emma glanced up and tried to take in the elegant black reception desk and the tall, blue-eyed maître d’ all at once.
 He was wearing an eye-patch.
 “Um, yes, I—my name is Emma Lenwood, and I have a reservation for tonight.”
 She tried not to stare.

 “Alright, Miss Lenwood, let me find it.”
 The young man searched his computer.
 “Ah, yes.
 Dinner for two?
 5:30?”

 “Yes, that’s it,” Emma replied.
 She was terrified.
 What if he was already seated?
 Waiting for her?
 Expecting her at any moment?

 “Great,” the maître d’ said.
 “Let me check on your table.
 I’ll be back soon.”